HariSekhon/Knowledge-Base/travel.md

 - Santino - excellent 24x7 modcoffee bar - excellent drinks menu,
   good food menu, bit pricey by local standards but good ambience.
+  They have _"Laptop Free Zone"_ stickers on every table (which I take exception to!) but it's quiet enough at night that it's not enforced.
   South just off Liberty Square a few doors closer to the square than [Bernard](https://maps.app.goo.gl/QG1TE4sq3LH7PXX89), not the Santino on Atoneli St that Google Maps finds which closes at 11pm.